Excel Moving Averages (Table of Contents)

 Step 3: It will open a Data Analysis dialog box.
 Scroll down and select the Moving Average option and click on OK.

-Step 4: For Input Range, select the sales data from B2 to B13.
-We have not selected the heading so leave out Labels in the First Row check box.
+Step 4: Select the sales data from B2 to B13 for Input Range.
+We have not selected the heading, so leave Labels in the First Row check box.

-Step 5: Under Interval, we need to mention for how many months we need the average to be taken out.
+Step 5: Under Interval, we need to mention how many months we need to take out the average.
 I will mention the interval as 3.

 Step 6: Select the Output Range cell as a C2 cell.